ArgoRobots/Sales-Tracker/README.md

 ## Introduction

-**Argo Sales Tracker** is a simple, powerful, and effective C# WinForms application designed to track the sales and purchases of products.
+**Argo Sales Tracker** is an app designed to help small to medium sized companies manage their finances.
 It was created out of the need for a one-time payment solution, as most existing sales trackers are subscription-based, overpriced, and overcomplicated.
 Argo Sales Tracker offers advanced features while remaining easy to use, filling the gap between basic spreadsheets (e.g., Excel or Google Sheets) and enterprise-level software.

 ## Features

 - **Importing data from spreadsheets**: import your existing sales, purchases, products, or other data from a spreadsheet.
-- **Track Sales and Purchases**: Add and manage sales and purchases.
+- **Track Purchases and Sales**: Add and manage purchases and sales.
 - **Accept returned products**: Track returned products and the reasons they were returned.
 - **Accountants Integration**: Keep track of accountants working with the sales data.
 - **Product Management**: Add, edit, and organize your products with ease.
 - **Receipts and Exporting**: Export receipts and sales data for your records.
-- **Custom Date Ranges**: Filter sales and purchases with custom date ranges.
+- **Custom Date Ranges**: Filter purchases and sales with custom date ranges.
 - **Charts and Analytics**: Visualize your data using charts to gain insights into sales trends and performance.

 ## Technologies used